 Lieutenant Salter could remember having better equipment than the regular army including: rifles and Bren Guns and lots of ammunition, Thompson Submachine Guns, .22 rifles with silencers and telescopic sights (not good when crawling around at night) and Bergen packs with steel frames.

-Freddy Chapman recalled, “We were asked one day who could ride a motor-bike.
+Freddie Chapman recalled, “We were asked one day who could ride a motor-bike.
 I said I'd sat on one, so they said, 'Go up to Highworth.
-There's a motor-bike to be picked up' So I went up there and got this motor-bike.
+There's a motor-bike to be picked up'.
+So I went up there and got this motor-bike.
 The man said 'Are you capable of riding this bike?'
 I said 'Once I get it into gear'.
-So he said, 'Right, off you go then,' and I fetched it back down to Cranmore”
+So he said, 'Right, off you go then,' and I fetched it back down to Cranmore”.

 Donald Brown and his book Somerset vs Hitler.

-Donald Brown's interviews with Freddy Chapman and Keith Salter
+Donald Brown's interviews with Freddie Chapman and Keith Salter

 Somerset Historic Environment PNR 25685, 25686, 25687